-Hong Kong office demand has dropped significantly as corporations continue to take a cautious approach towards new lease commitments amidst global economic uncertainty caused by the outbreak of COVID-19, as well as the US-China trade war and social unrest carried over from 2019.
+Hong Kong's office demand has dropped significantly as corporations continue to take a cautious approach towards new lease commitments amidst the global economic uncertainty caused by COVID-19 alongside the US-China trade war and social unrest carried over from 2019.
 Decentralisation remains a key focus, with the majority of recorded take-ups in Kowloon East.

-Increased vacancy rates across all districts has exerted downward pressure on overall market rents, leading to a decrease of 1% month-on-month (m-o-m).
-Central in particular, saw vacancy rates rise to 4%, the first time it has reached this level in over 5 years.
+Increased vacancy rates across all districts have exerted downward pressure on overall market rents, leading to a decrease of 1% month-on-month (m-o-m).
+Central, in particular, saw vacancy rates rise to 4%, the first time in over 5 years.

-While we expect corporations to remain cautious on their real estate decisions, flexible space operators such as serviced offices and co-working spaces will focus on attracting companies that are looking at cost saving, flexible office solutions, especially with home office arrangements becoming more of the norm in 2020.
+While we expect corporations to remain cautious on their real estate decisions, flexible space operators such as serviced offices and co-working spaces will focus on attracting companies that are looking at cost-saving and flexible office solutions, especially with home office arrangements becoming the norm of 2020.